hiddenSymmetries/booz_xform/docs/source/developer.rst

 The C++ and python tests are automatically run after every commit to the repository.
 This automation is handled by GitHub Actions, and controlled by the script ``.github/workflows/ci.yml``.
+To view the results of the continuous integration runs, you can click on the "Actions" link from the `GitHub repository page <https://github.com/hiddenSymmetries/booz_xform>`_, or you can directly visit `<https://github.com/hiddenSymmetries/booz_xform/actions>`_.